-The pilot enters the course as indicated by arrow and crosses the line between 2 pylons (strike 1).
+The pilot enters the course as indicated by the arrow and kicks the stick (strike 1).
 At this point the clock starts.
-The pilot flies around the pylon ahead of him clockwise (strike 2), then crosses the line (strike 3), then the other pylon counter clockwise (strike 4) and crosses the line (strike 5).
+The pilot flies around the pylon ahead of him clockwise (strike 2), then kicks the stick (strike 3), then the other pylon counter clockwise (strike 4) and kicks the stick (strike 5).
 The course is repeated twice, the clock stops on strike 9.